 Contributions the plan makes for you while you are disabled are available to you in retirement, paid as an annuity.
 These amounts are not available for loans or withdrawals.

 Other benefits will continue during your disability at no cost to you.
-If your employer is paying premiums to provide you and your dependents with medical coverage at the time you cease working due to your disability as defined by the plan, this coverage may continue while you are receiving disability benefits from the plan.
-When you become eligible for Medicare, your medical coverage will switch to the MMBB-sponsored Senior Medical Insurance Plan, which coordinates benefits with Medicare.
+If your employer is paying group health insurance premiums to provide you and your dependents with medical coverage at the time you cease working due to your disability as defined by the plan, this coverage may continue while you are receiving disability benefits from the plan.
+When you become eligible for Medicare, your medical coverage will switch to the MMBB-sponsored Retiree Health Insurance Plans, which coordinates benefits with Medicare.
 MMBB pays these premiums.

 Your group term life insurance will continue while you are receiving MMBB disability income benefits.

 Disability income benefits begin after you have been unable to work for three months due to a disabling condition as defined by the plan.
 Be sure to apply within the first 90 days of your disability.
 You will need to provide proof of continued disability from time to time.